I Want To...

 We are not able to offer travel stipends.

-Each Thursday evening during the interview season, there is a casual gathering for residents, applicants and their significant others at a Baltimore restaurant.
-This dinner is always well-attended by residents and applicants.
+Each Thursday evening during the interview season, there is a casual gathering for residents, applicants and their significant others – which this year will occur on Zoom.
 You will receive information about the gathering when we confirm your interview date.

-The Johns Hopkins University School of Medicine sponsors incoming residents and fellows for J-1 ECFMG (Educational Commission for Foreign Medical Graduates) Alien Physician Exchange Visitor status.
-This applies to residents and fellows entering the school of medicine from abroad, as well as those in the U.S. with another nonimmigrant status.
+The Johns Hopkins University School of Medicine can only reliably sponsor incoming residents and fellows for J-1 ECFMG (Educational Commission for Foreign Medical Graduates) Alien Physician Exchange Visitor statuses at this time.
+This applies to residents and fellows entering the school of medicine from abroad, as well as those in the U.S. with another non-immigrant status.

 We do not have specific requirements for foreign medical graduates.
 Every application is considered on an individual basis.
 However, all international medical graduates must be certified by the ECFMG.

-To schedule a visiting elective at Johns Hopkins, please contact our School of Medicine registrar at 410-955-3080 or email email@example.com.
+Johns Hopkins is not offering in-person visiting rotations during the COVID-19 pandemic.
+To schedule any one of the virtual electives at Johns Hopkins, please contact our School of Medicine registrar at 410-955-3080 or email email@example.com.

 You may be aware of a ranking system of residency programs created by Doximity in conjunction with U.S. News & World Report.
 Although it may seem attractive to choose programs ranked highly on the Doximity list, we believe the methodology is questionable, and the results merely represent program popularity among physicians who are members of Doximity.
 This list may not serve you well.
-Because of our concerns that it does not provide you with appropriate and meaningful guidance in choosing a best fit program, our program—and many other EM programs across the country—have opted not to participate in the Doximity survey.
-If you have questions about this decision, please contact us.
+Because of our concerns that it does not provide you with appropriate and meaningful guidance in choosing a best-fit program, our program—and many other top-tier EM programs across the country—have opted not to participate in the Doximity survey.

 The Johns Hopkins Department of Emergency Medicine Residency Program